Nier (video game): Replicant ver.1.22474487139...

 By June 2021, Replicant ver 1.22474487139... had shipped over one million copies worldwide in both physical and digital sales, noted as being double the estimates for the original version.
-As of November 2022, Replicant ver 1.22474487139... has shipped 1.5 million copies worldwide.
+By November 2022, Replicant ver 1.22474487139... had shipped 1.5 million copies worldwide.
+As of February 2026, it has sold over 2 million units.

 Famitsu lauded the gameplay improvements and visual upgrade, though one reviewer noted the lack of fast travel and another said some players might be thrown off by "quirks" in the design.
 Electronic Gaming Monthlys Mollie L. Patterson enjoyed the remaster, liking the young version of the protagonist better than the earlier adult version and praising its reworked gameplay and additions.
-Jason Guisao of Game Informer felt the visual upgrade was inconsistent and disliked the side quest structure, but lauded the overall narrative and improvements to the game's mechanics.
+Jason Guisao of Game Informer felt the visual upgrade was inconsistent and disliked the side quest structure but lauded the overall narrative and improvements to the game's mechanics.
 GameSpots Michael Higham was generally positive about the game, praising its narrative, new elements and music while finding its gameplay and world held back by archaic design.

-Mitchell Saltzmann of IGN negatively noted the repetition in later areas and the side quest design, but praised the graphical and gameplay updates along with the new story content.
-Julie Muncy of PC Gamer positively noted the improvements to combat and general movement, and praised the story's tone and additions, but highlighted that the original's pacing issues were also retained.
-Chris Plante of Polygon enjoyed the slow pace of the narrative and the combat, but disliked the archaic design and was uncomfortable with some of Kainé's storyline.
-Malindy Hetfeld of Eurogamer did not like the game as a whole, but enjoyed its later narrative and noted that the graphical and gameplay improvements had made it playable for modern audiences and series fans.
+Mitchell Saltzmann of IGN negatively noted the repetition in later areas and the side quest design but praised the graphical and gameplay updates along with the new story content.
+Julie Muncy of PC Gamer positively noted the improvements to combat and general movement and praised the story's tone and additions but highlighted that the original's pacing issues were also retained.
+Chris Plante of Polygon enjoyed the slow pace of the narrative and the combat but disliked the archaic design and was uncomfortable with some of Kainé's storyline.
+Malindy Hetfeld of Eurogamer did not like the game as a whole but enjoyed its later narrative and noted that the graphical and gameplay improvements had made it playable for modern audiences and series fans.

 Replicant ver 1.22474487139... won the "Best Score/Music" category at The Game Awards 2021.
 It also saw nominations at the 2021 NAVGTR awards in "Outstanding Animation, Technical", "Outstanding Game, Franchise Role-playing", "Outstanding Original Dramatic Score, Franchise", and "Outstanding Song, Original or Adapted".